adumont/hb6502/README.md

 ## FORTH

 I'm trying to develop a FORTH kernel for my Homebrew 6502.
+Read more here [hb6502/forth](https://github.com/adumont/hb6502/tree/main/forth#homebrew-6502-sbc---forth).

 It's very early, but for now it seems to work in Kowalksi 6502 simulator.